kheller18/data-structures-algorithms/questions/CSS.md

         </style>
        ```
-   + Add inline styles to HTML elements(CSS rules applied directly within an HTML tag.): Style can be added directly to the HTML element using a `style` tag.
+   + `inline styles to HTML elements(CSS rules applied directly within an HTML tag)`: Style can be added directly to the HTML element using a `style` tag.
      + `<h2 style="color:red;background:black">Inline Style</h2>`
-   + Import a stylesheet file (An external file imported into another CSS file): Another way to add CSS is by using the `@import` rule.
+   + `Import a stylesheet file (An external file imported into another CSS file)`: Another way to add CSS is by using the `@import` rule.
 This is to add a new CSS file within CSS itself.
      + `@import "path/to/style.css";`

 5. What are the different types of Selectors in CSS?